asa-taka/myports/README.md

 ### dotfiles

+Managing dotfiles under the `$HOME` directory.

-dotfiles turn into symlinks of git managed ones.
+dotfiles turn into symlinks of ones which managed by this(or your) git repository.
 Once symlinks are created, you can sync your dotfiles easily.

 ```